Houndstooth TV tray

 What I love about this particular stain is the fact that there little to no smell.
 You can do this indoors without issue!

-This step is shown in the video at the end of this post.
+The staining process is shared in the video below this post.

 7. Paint the base of the TV tray with Coal Black.